WILD HORSE FAQS

 Q. Who is the contractor for the pipelines?

 A. Aurora Water selected Colorado-based Flatiron and joint-venture partners Dragados USA and Sukut Construction (FDS JV) to provide Construction Manager/General Contractor (CM/GC) services for the proposed Wild Horse Reservoir.
 They will hire the subcontractors.
-Dewberry, an engineering and construction firm, is currently under contract to design and build the connections to the existing Otero Pipeline, so it’s likely that they will also be used to complete the pipeline work.
+Dewberry, an engineering and construction firm, is currently under contract to design and build the connections to the existing Otero Pipeline.

-Q. How will WHR affect the levels in Spinney?
+Q. How will Wild Horse Reservoir affect the levels in Spinney Mountain Reservoir?

 A. Spinney Mountain Reservoir will be used primarily to store Aurora’s South Platte water rights and to help us manage the voluntary flow program to support the fishery downstream.
 Some variation in reservoir levels can continue to be expected based on conditions such as city needs, drought, and seasonal changes.

-Q. How many shore miles will WHR be?
+Q. How many shore miles will Wild Horse Reservoir be?

 A. Approximately 12 miles.